 As it’s the weekend and hopefully everyone has a few minutes to spare, time when they can sit down with a cup of coffee or a glass of wine, I thought I would share with you a short story I have written, totally fictional and of course it is set here in France.
 It may get a little spooky, but it is halloween!
 Please share with friends and family and most of all enjoy…Happy Halloween

-Tim was 13, Katie 11, and little Emma only eight when the famille Cole moved to the Dordogne in 2006.
+Tim was 13, Katie 11, and little Emma only eight when la famille Cole moved to the Dordogne in 2006.
 After many happy years of summer holidays in the area we serendipitously found our longed-for house late one summer’s afternoon from the thwarts of a gaggle of hired canoes.
 As a late afternoon sun burnt our backs brick-red, we were drifting silently through a small village, under an old stone bridge and then past a bank of nettles and wild rhododendron bushes when a boathouse suddenly poked its bare bones onto a stone jetty, and a blaze of honeysuckle and bramble drifted aimlessly up a broken lawn towards an old maison de maître.
-Hung haphazardly on a shutter was a faded ‘à vendre’ sign, and within 30 days we had signed a piece of paper and were the proud owners of a 255 year-old piece of history.
-I shudder still today at the rapacious speed of our venture.
+Hung haphazardly on a shutter was a faded ‘à vendre’ sign, and within 30 days we had signed a piece of paper and become the proud owners of a 255 year-old piece of history.
+I still shudder today at the rapacious speed of our venture.

-Simon ended his old career in London from a friend’s couch late that summer, and we started living the life we had all dreamed of full-time in September.
+Simon ended his old career in London from a friend’s couch late that summer, and we started living the life we had all dreamed of, full-time, in September.
 Our confluence of linguistic knowledge was tested as often as possible on a small but widening group of new acquaintances.
-The electrician and the plumber suddenly became socialites about the outdoor fire, and the face from the Marie and her husband popped in for drinks once a week.
+The electrician and the plumber suddenly became socialites about the outdoor fire, and the face from the Marie and her husband popped in for apéros once a week.
 We were glad of any friendship, to be honest, and didn’t care a jot.
 No one came from London to visit, of course, and due to a malevolent goblin that ate all our internet access, our social media accounts dried up and died in a blur of red wine sunsets and summer fruits.
 But we’d signed the lease for the life of Monsieur Riley, and we were living it.
 As autumn approached we quietly congratulated ourselves on our progress, and the contentment we felt at feeling a small part of a new community, even if we did really not know many people.